 Protection in Switzerland and abroad: We protect your business operations in Switzerland and/or your export business, including domestic and foreign subsidiaries.

-Credit monitoring: Credit checks on all your new customers and permanent credit monitoring and alerts of your customer base are part of credit insurance.
+Credit monitoring: Credit checks on all your new customers and permanent credit monitoring and alerts of your customer base are part of trade credit insurance.

 Claims management: No more debt collection workload: AXA takes over responsibility for collection in the event of a bad debt and represents your interests until proceedings are completed.